Oregon Black Oystercatcher Project

 - Reporting: Enter your data on a data sheet while at the site (links below) and afterward enter into the appropriate online database (links below)

-- Trainings: We provide non-mandatory in-person trainings on the North, Central, and South coast in late April and early May.
+- Trainings: We provide non-mandatory in-person trainings on the North, Central, and South coast in late April and May.
 We will alert you to training dates after you sign up.

 - Equipment: You must have your own pair of binoculars and, ideally, a spotting scope.
 Site maps are provided.

 - Field conditions: Expect surfaces varying from sand beaches and well-maintained trails to steep, overgrown slopes made slippery by weather or loose rock.
 Some sites may include creek crossings.